Go Back

 Instructions

-• Place the baking sheet back in the freezer for an additional 15-30 minutes or until your chocolate is hardened.
+• Step 7: Freeze again.Return the baking sheet to the freezer for another 15–30 minutes, or until the chocolate is set.

 Notes